Where to Bike, Bus, Ride and Park at the 2022 Columbus Arts Festival

 COLUMBUS, Ohio — Approximately 450,000 people attend the Columbus Arts Festival, which has become the city’s “welcome to summer” event.
-With such large crowds and the road closures to accommodate fine art and fine craft from more than 260 juried local and national artists, five stages and all the other great food and fun the festival brings, here are some transportation alternatives, as well as parking information.
+With such large crowds and the road closures to accommodate fine art and fine craft from more than 200 juried local and national artists, three stages and all of the other great food and fun the festival brings, here are some transportation alternatives, as well as parking information.

 There are also CoGo Bike racks at:

 - South Front Street north of Town Street